gto76/python-cheatsheet/README.md

 * **The only difference between the examples above is that my\_meta\_class() returns a class of type type, while MyMetaClass() returns a class of type MyMetaClass.**

 ### Metaclass Attribute
 **Right before a class is created it checks if it has the 'metaclass' attribute defined.
-If not, it recursively checks if any of his parents has it defined and eventually comes to type().**
+If not, it recursively checks if any of its parents has it defined and eventually comes to type().**

 ```python
 class MyClass(metaclass=MyMetaClass):